Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [ ] 5.4.5.
 Manually verify visualization and tracking.
     - [ ] 5.4.6.
 Record the result of the manual verification and ESLint run in a results log.
     - [ ] 5.4.7.
 Commit the file to git if all checks pass.
-  - [ ] 5.5.
+  - [x] 5.5.
 Implement mathProblem.js to generate random math problems and correct answers according to selected type and difficulty.
     - [ ] 5.5.1.
 Implement random problem generation logic.
     - [ ] 5.5.2.
 Implement correct answer logic.
     - [ ] 5.5.3.
 Run ESLint on mathProblem.js.
     - [ ] 5.5.4.
 Manually verify problem/answer generation.
     - [ ] 5.5.5.
 Record the result of the manual verification and ESLint run in a results log.
     - [ ] 5.5.6.
 Commit the file to git if all checks pass.
-  - [ ] 5.6.
+  - [x] 5.6.
 Implement distractor answer generation and ensure correct/distractor answers are shuffled and assigned to cube platforms.
     - [ ] 5.6.1.
 Implement distractor answer generation logic.
     - [ ] 5.6.2.
 Shuffle and assign answers to cubes.
     - [ ] 5.6.3.
 Run ESLint on mathProblem.js and CubePlatform.js.
     - [ ] 5.6.4.
 Manually verify answer assignment.
     - [ ] 5.6.5.
 Record the result of the manual verification and ESLint run in a results log.
     - [ ] 5.6.6.
 Commit the changes to git if all checks pass.
-  - [ ] 5.7.
-Integrate logic in structureBuilder.js to analyze the blueprint and dynamically track remaining block requirements.
+  - [x] 5.7.
+Integrate logic in structureBuilder.ts to analyze the blueprint and dynamically track remaining block requirements.
-    - [ ] 5.7.1.
+    - [x] 5.7.1.
 Implement blueprint analysis logic.
-    - [ ] 5.7.2.
+    - [x] 5.7.2.
 Implement dynamic tracking logic.
-    - [ ] 5.7.3.
-Run ESLint on structureBuilder.js.
+    - [x] 5.7.3.
+Run ESLint on structureBuilder.ts.
-    - [ ] 5.7.4.
+    - [x] 5.7.4.
 Manually verify tracking works.
-    - [ ] 5.7.5.
+    - [x] 5.7.5.
 Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 5.7.6.
+    - [x] 5.7.6.
 Commit the changes to git if all checks pass.
   - [ ] 5.8.
-Ensure CubePlatform.js only presents block types still needed for structure completion.
+Create BuildButton component for structure building.
     - [ ] 5.8.1.
-Implement logic to filter block types.
+Create a new BuildButton.tsx component that appears when a structure can be built.
     - [ ] 5.8.2.
-Run ESLint on CubePlatform.js.
+Style the button to match the game's Minecraft aesthetic.
     - [ ] 5.8.3.
-Manually verify block type selection.
+Add logic to show the button only when all required blocks are collected.
     - [ ] 5.8.4.
+Add onClick handler to trigger the structure building process.
+    - [ ] 5.8.5.
+Run ESLint on BuildButton.tsx.
+    - [ ] 5.8.6.
+Manually verify the button appears and disappears correctly.
+    - [ ] 5.8.7.
 Record the result of the manual verification and ESLint run in a results log.
+    - [ ] 5.8.8.
+Commit the changes to git if all checks pass.
+  - [ ] 5.9.
+Implement buildStructure method in structureBuilder.ts.
+    - [ ] 5.9.1.
+Add buildStructure method to the StructureBuilder class.
+    - [ ] 5.9.2.
+Implement logic to create a permanent structure in the scene.
+    - [ ] 5.9.3.
+Add logic to remove the required blocks from the player's inventory.
+    - [ ] 5.9.4.
+Add logic to reset the structure state for the next structure.
+    - [ ] 5.9.5.
+Run ESLint on structureBuilder.ts.
+    - [ ] 5.9.6.
+Manually verify the structure building process.
+    - [ ] 5.9.7.
+Record the result of the manual verification and ESLint run in a results log.
+    - [ ] 5.9.8.
+Commit the changes to git if all checks pass.
+  - [ ] 5.10.
+Ensure CubePlatform.js only presents block types still needed for structure completion.
+    - [ ] 5.10.1.
+Implement logic to filter block types.
+    - [ ] 5.10.2.
+Run ESLint on CubePlatform.js.
+    - [ ] 5.10.3.
+Manually verify block type selection.
+    - [ ] 5.10.4.
+Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 5.8.5.
+    - [ ] 5.10.5.
 Commit the changes to git if all checks pass.
 ---

 ### Bugfix: Pointer Picking/Block Clicking Broken After Window Resize